 The harms to a landscape are much larger than from the mining pit alone.
-Waste rock and tailings are usually piled on the land or stored behind large dams, and "Mining is a rapid,"

-or stored behind large dams, and infrastructure built to support the mines, such as roads, ports, wells, pipelines, power stations, power lines, parking lots, housing for mine workers, and more, increases the scope of destruction.
+Waste rock and tailings are usually piled on the land or stored behind large dams, and infrastructure built to support the mines, such as roads, ports, wells, pipelines, power stations, power lines, parking lots, housing for mine workers, and more, increases the scope of destruction.